nicolas-zozol/elk-postgres-docker-compose/README.md

 So change it in any terminal you start, or in `.bashrc` file if needed

         sudo sysctl -w vm.max_map_count=262144

+But lol, you can't easily sudo in .bash_rc.
+So do it every time and create a shortcut

+        alias mem='sudo sysctl -w vm.max_map_count=262144'

 By default, the amount of Virtual Memory [is not enough](https://www.elastic.co/guide/en/elasticsearch/reference/current/vm-max-map-count.html).